 It turns out the fine print works both ways.
 Interpreting a wish to make someone disappear as a command to kill them counts as forcing the signer to fulfill the "singee must kill someone" term of the contract.

 Used in Descent 2 to send the material defender on yet another suicide mission, while not paying him yet.

 Dravis: If you've studied your standard mercenary agreement, you would notice that PTMC reserves the right to keep you on retainer for up to 72 hours, post-mission.

 Material Defender: Dravis, you son of a …

 Dravis: If you choose to decline further service, we may consider you in default of your contract, and your fee may be suspended, pending litigation.
 Good luck, Material Defender.
 Dravis out.

-- At one point in BioShock, Andrew Ryan calmly reads the contract of an employee he's murdering with poisonous gas.
-Specifically, the part that makes all of that employee's discoveries Ryan Industries property, and thus makes her aiding the hero into treason.
+At one point in BioShock, Andrew Ryan calmly reads the contract of an employee he's murdering with poisonous gas.
+Specifically, the part that makes all of that employee's discoveries Ryan Industries property, which makes her aiding the hero a breach of contract and thus an act of treason.

 Disclaimer: The Devil, being the Prince of Lies, is known to trick people from time to time.

 In Schlock Mercenary, Kevyn works for a mercenary company that used to be owned by his sister.
 When he finds out she eloped when he wasn't looking, she notes that he's the one who will have to tell their mother about it, since she buried a few lines to that effect in the fine print of his contract.